 However, there is no research to support the idea that you should avoid certain healthy foods, such as whole grains, low-fat dairy products, and fresh fruit, to help promote weight loss.
 These foods are still an important source of nutrients, and fruits and whole grains are naturally high in fiber.
 The diet does include these foods in the transition and maintenance phases of the program, but not in the 5 & 1 plan.
 Also the plan's meals are nutrient-fortified, so you are still getting some essential vitamins from the meals.

 Since this is a low-calorie diet, it should not be attempted without a doctor’s consent.
 Therefore, talk to your doctor before starting this diet.
-Because it is so low in calories, it should not be followed by certain groups of people, including women who are pregnant and very active individuals.
+Because it is so low in calories, it should not be followed by certain groups of people, including women who are pregnant or nursing and very active individuals.
 Medifast warns of potential side effects, such as constipation, dizziness or lightheadedness, fatigue, feeling cold, and dry skin or hair.

 Also, while the diet seems to have research behind it and valid medical professionals on the Medifast team, any diet that cuts out major healthy food groups (such as fruit or dairy) should be considered only if there are no other alternatives.
 This diet may be a good idea for people who have failed on a regular healthy meal plan and are going to consider surgery.

 While the Medifast diet is not recommended for everyone because it is so low in calories, it may help some individuals with their desired weight loss.
 Before investing in this diet, consider meeting with a registered dietitian to help you determine what type of diet is best for you.
 Also, know that, as part of the maintenance plan, Medifast recommends continuing to eat several of their meal replacement products every day.

 Weight-control Information Network

 Adult weight management evidence-based nutrition practice guideline.
 American Dietetic Association Evidence Analysis Library website.
 Available at: